Skip to main content

 Research Interests and Honors

-As a folklorist and ethnologist, I study creative expression in everyday life, with particular focus on the nature and significance of vernacular architecture and ritual practice.
+As a folklorist and ethnologist, I study creative expression in everyday life, focusing on the nature and significance of vernacular architecture and ritual practice.
 I examine how the construction, interpretation, and use of common structures and landscapes express their creators’ histories, social practices, cultural customs, and beliefs.
 In addition, I explore how ritual practice can sacralize, activate, and transform these structures and spaces.
 Committed to integrating academic research with public engagement, I have worked in applied arts and cultural research organizations in Pennsylvania, Massachusetts, Indiana, New York, and Israel.

 In my teaching, I emphasize ethnographic fieldwork, multimedia public and academic projects, and collaboration with cultural institutions and local communities.